-Investing in Southborough rental properties is a great way to build wealth.
-However, even if this is your first experience as a landlord, you probably already know that rental property owners frequently have to deal with problems.
-Things like emergency repairs, property damage, and late rental payments just come with the territory.
-While good preparation and tenant screening can help reduce some issues, problems can still befall anyway.
-Knowing what the five most common issues that a new landlord faces can help you be prepared to handle them with ease.
+Investing in Southborough rental properties is an excellent method to amass wealth.
+But even if this is your first time renting out a house, you undoubtedly already know that difficulties are something that landlords frequently deal with.
+Emergency repairs, property damage, and delinquent rent payments are par for the course.
+Even though preparation and tenant screening can help reduce some issues, problems can still occur.
+Knowing the top five problems a new landlord encounters might help you be more equipped to tackle them.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.